Sustainability | SocietyRespect for Human Rights

 Our policies for respecting human rights

 The TDK Group Policy on Human Rights was formulated in 2016.
-Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding and awareness of human rights issues, not only within the business operations of the TDK Group itself but also throughout the value chain.
+We respect and support international norms on human rights including the International Bill of Human Rights, the ILO Declaration on Fundamental Principles and Rights at Work, the OECD Guidelines for Multinational Enterprises, and the Children’s Rights and Business Principles.
+Based on the framework of the UN Guiding Principles on Business and Human Rights, TDK promotes the correct understanding of potential human rights issues and takes steps to address them, not only within the business operations of the TDK Group itself but also throughout the value chain.
 We expect our business partners and suppliers to understand and support the TDK Group Policy on Human Rights, and we also include the prohibition of forced labor in the TDK Supplier Code of Conduct and require our business partners and suppliers to comply with it.

 Due Diligence Process